 Provided on-site SAP Administration, Functional Support and development for the company.
 Supported all functional areas implemented: MM, PP, QM, FICO, IM, WM, SD, and Security.

 Unilife was a medical device developer and manufacturer.
-Headquartered in York, Pennsylvania, Unilife had manufacturing and warehousing facilities in York and an R&D center in K. Their primary products were prefilled syringes, drug reconstitution delivery systems, auto-injectors, wearable injector systems and targeted organ delivery systems.
+Headquartered in York, Pennsylvania, Unilife had manufacturing and warehousing facilities in York and an R&D center in King of Prussia, PA.
+Their primary products were safety syringes, prefilled syringes, drug reconstitution delivery systems, auto-injectors, wearable injector systems and targeted organ delivery systems.

 SAP instance was implemented by consulting firm in 6 months without sufficient blueprinting to the company’s needs or work practices.
 While engaged, I re-implemented the SAP Materials Management (MM), Quality Management (QM) and Production Planning (PP) modules due to many gaps.